loning/mbook-binary/src/binaryuniverse/T0-0-time-emergence-foundation.md

 - T0-0 derives why t+1 exists and differs from t
 - T0.2-T0.10 use temporal evolution
 - T0-0 explains evolution's necessity

+**Theorem 8.2** (Causal Structure Foundation):
+The causal ordering defined in Section 7.1 provides the mathematical foundation for T0-23's lightcone geometry.

+*Connection Points*:
+- The partial order ≺ defined here becomes the causal precedence relation in T0-23
+- The No-11 constraint on causal chains leads to finite information propagation speed
+- The maximum speed c = l₀/τ₀ in T0-23 emerges from the minimum time quantum τ₀ defined here
+- The impossibility of simultaneous "11" states explains why information cannot propagate instantaneously

 **Corollary 8.1** (Retroactive Justification):
 All temporal references in existing theories are now grounded.